 (1) "Eligible employee" means an employee who is nineteen years of age or younger and enrolled in a career-technical education program approved under section 3317.161 of the Revised Code.

-(2) "Eligible compensation" means compensation paid on and after the effective date of this section from which the employer is required to deduct and withhold income tax under section 5747.06 of the Revised Code.
+(2) "Eligible compensation" means compensation paid on and after March 23, 2022, from which the employer is required to deduct and withhold income tax under section 5747.06 of the Revised Code.

 (B) A nonrefundable credit is allowed against a taxpayer's aggregate tax liability under section 5747.02 of the Revised Code for a taxpayer that holds a tax credit certificate issued under this section.
 The credit equals the amount listed on the certificate and shall be claimed for the taxable year that includes the last day of the calendar year for which the certificate was issued.
 The credit shall be claimed in the order required under section 5747.98 of the Revised Code.

 (C) An employer that is a taxpayer or a pass-through entity and that employs an eligible employee in fulfillment of a work-based learning experience, internship, or cooperative education program associated with the career-technical education program in which the eligible employee is enrolled may apply to the department of education and workforce for a tax credit certificate.
 The application shall be made on forms prescribed by the department, in consultation with the tax commissioner, on or after the first day of January and on or before the first day of February of each year.
 The application shall include all of the following information for the calendar year preceding the year in which the application is made: